styx0x6/gremlins/README.md

 **Gremlins** is an open source tool made to help you to protect your privacy by keeping *gremlins* out of your stuff!

+All started [here](http://seclists.org/fulldisclosure/2011/May/434) and with the "HADOPI" French law.

-A lot of entities in the world are spying your private and/or self-hosted internet-fronted services like file sharing (mainly using BitTorrent) and others...
-The fundamentals rights that belong to each one of us are to obviously be able to block anyone or any entity that would like to be a little bit more curious on our stuff, and prevent them to access our services by our simple desire!
+A lot of entities in the world, like the HADOPI agency for example, are spying your private and self-hosted internet-fronted services, like file sharing through BitTorrent and others...
+The fundamentals rights that belong to each one of us are obviously to be able to block any of these entities that would like to be too much curious on our stuff!
+And so, prevent them to access our files and services by our simple desire!

-If you can prevent anyone to physicaly access your home, you must be able to do the same on your internet-fronted services!
+If you can prevent anyone to physicaly access your home, you must be able to do the same on your internet-fronted services.

+The main purpose of this tool is to facilitate the blocking of *gremlins* onto and from your web services.

 _**How it works?**_

-The script build a blocking policy based on IPv4/IPv6 addresses.
-The main feature is the capability to automatically set the blocking policy on many devices:
+The script build a blocking policy based on IPv4/IPv6 addresses from **iBlockList** and the **RIPE** database.
+Requests are based on predefined keywords in order to don't block the whole internet...
+Then, it had the capability to automatically set the blocking policy on many devices:

 * Linux-based servers via **iptables**
 * **Sophos UTM 9** firewall (v9.408+)